Fremen1990/car-brain/README.md

 2. **Cost Management**: Record and monitor expenses related to car maintenance, repairs, refueling, and other expenses.
 3. **Refueling Tracker**: Log each refueling event with details like date, amount, cost, and fuel efficiency.
 4. **Reminders & Alerts**: Set reminders for car services, insurance renewals, registration renewals, or tire changes.
+5. **Sync with Google Callendar** synchronize reminders with google callendar and similar callendars
-5. **Bill Upload**: Use the mobile camera or file upload to store bills, receipts, and documents related to car expenses.
+6. **Bill Upload**: Use the mobile camera or file upload to store bills, receipts, and documents related to car expenses.

 ### **Additional Features:**
 1. **Mileage Tracking**: Track mileage using GPS to monitor trips and fuel efficiency.